dxv3/Shufflefy/README.md

 **Contributing** 🤝

-We welcome contributions to improve this project!
+I welcome contributions to improve this project!
 Feel free to open issues, submit pull requests, or share your ideas.

 **Additional Notes**